|Interment Location||Visited||Sequence in Graves I Have Visited|

 ““My dear sir,” outgoing president James Buchanan reportedly told Abraham Lincoln on the carriage ride to his inauguration, “if you are as happy in entering the White House as I shall feel on returning to Wheatland, you are a happy man indeed.”
 Few were sad to see Buchanan return to his aforementioned Pennsylvania home, far from the seat of executive power.
 The Democrat’s conservative interpretation of the Constitution, his constrained view of the presidency, and his acquiescence to slaveholders were an ill fit for a moment in which sectional differences put the United States in critical condition.
 The erstwhile commander-in-chief released a memoir in 1866 in an attempt to bolster his reputation and place the entirety of the blame for the Civil War that followed his administration onto his contemporaries.
 Most evaluations have not borne out the perspective he put forth.
 One of my contacts, Heather Rogers of Project POTUS Pages, writes in her blog post “6 speedy facts about 6 Jameses” that Buchanan was “[d]efinitely the worst James of the batch.”
 Many scholars would assuredly agree with Rogers’ assessment — Buchanan has scored the lowest of all presidents in each C-SPAN Survey of Presidential Leadership since its inception in 2000.

 Buchanan’s post-presidency lasted just over seven years before death came for him on the morning of June 1, 1868, as he lay in his bed at Wheatland.
-His marble memorial in Lancaster’s Woodward Hill Cemetery is a short walk from the gravesite of the U.S. House of Representatives’ first speaker, Frederick Muhlenberg.
+His marble memorial in Lancaster’s Woodward Hill Cemetery is a short distance from the gravesite of the U.S. House of Representatives’ first speaker, Frederick Muhlenberg.

 Old Buck is alone in his plot at Woodward Hill.
 His parents, James and Elizabeth, are buried 97 miles west in Franklin County.
 His White House hostess, niece Harriet Lane, rests in Baltimore.
 Buchanan had no children, nor was he ever married.
 Both during and after his lifetime, some people have speculated that the 15th president was gay and that he had a relationship with fellow politician William Rufus DeVane King.
 Historian Thomas J. Balcerski analyzes their close ties in his 2019 book, Bosom Friends: The Intimate World of James Buchanan & William Rufus King.